 November 27, 2018

-The release of Angular 7 includes a feature that can improve the performance of your application dramatically.
-Virtual scrolling is highly beneficial when your app has to deal with a lot of data that has to be displayed in tables or lists.
+Since the release of Angular 7, the Angular CDK includes a feature that can improve the performance of your application dramatically.
+Virtual scrolling is highly beneficial for dealing with a lot of data in tables or lists.
+You can improve performance for large lists in Angular with the Angular CDK virtual scrolling component.

 I could explain what virtual scrolling is, but I couldn’t do it as good as some other folks, so I’m going to recommend that you watch the following talk instead.
 The first 5 minutes should give you a rough idea.